safaksrd/aws-devops-2022/devops/projects/504-microservices-ci-cd-pipeline/README.md

 ```

 ## MSP 16 - Create a QA Automation Environment with Kubernetes - Part-2
-Not: 16.adim Ansible a basliyoruz
+Not: 16.adim Ansible a basliyoruz.
+Terraform ile ayaga kalkan infrastructure a Kubernetes kuracagiz

 - Create `feature/msp-16` branch from `dev`.